Getting over a mental wall or out of a rut is one of the hardest challenges that ʻukulele players face.

-Whether it be playing the same chords the same way or riffing around the same scale in the same way, once you see it for what it is (no matter how great it might be) you are going to see the looming walls of the musical box you are.
-In other words, you start to feel *stale*.
+Whether it be playing the same chords the same way or riffing around the same scale in the same way, once you see it for what it is, you see the looming walls of the musical box you are in.
+In other words, you start to feel stale.

-To feel “not-stale” is your goal and almost always the cure for the woodshed blues.
-You achieve this by getting out of your comfort zone and finding something that makes music fresh again.
+Freshening things up is almost always the cure for the woodshed blues.
+You achieve this by getting out of your comfort zone and finding something that makes music interesting again.

 A lot of times this revolves around taking an honest assessment of your skills and recognizing what you don’t know.
 What you don’t know = fresh.

 Maybe make a list.
 Lists are great.
 Write down everything you know (or think you know) how to do really well on the ʻukulele.
 Make it as detailed as possible and try to cover every angle.

 Now compare it to what you think your favorite pro musician’s list might look like.